prometheus/node_exporter/README.md

 below list all existing collectors and the supported systems.

 Collectors are enabled by providing a `--collector.<name>` flag.
-Collectors that are enabled by default can be disabled by providing a `--no-collector.name` flag.
+Collectors that are enabled by default can be disabled by providing a `--no-collector.<name>` flag.

 ### Enabled by default